lqyjasonlee/lqyjasonlee.github.io/_pages/about.md

 I am an assistant professor of economics at HKU Business School.
 Prior to this, I obtained a Ph.D. in Economics from Singapore Management University in 2024.
 My research interests are in econometric theory, with a specialization in financial econometrics.

+"Life is like a high-frequency dataset---full of noise, occasional jumps, and hard-to-detect trends."

 -----------